alannchang/reach-mastermind2024/README.md

   - Send a GET request to check on your current bit allowance.
 Your bit allowance is used for generating random numbers.
     - Once your bit allowance is exhausted, the number factory will not longer be able to generate new random numbers at its current IP address.
 More details can be found at: https://www.random.org/clients/http/#quota
-  - This endpoint is simply an internal wrapper of the quota checking API service provided by random.org.

 To stop all activity and remove all containers, images, and builds: